funkia/turbine/README.md

 * Constructed DOM elements reacts directly to behaviors and streams.
   This avoids the overhead of using virtual DOM and should lead to great performance.
-* Side-effects are expressed with a declarative IO-like monad.
+* Side-effects are expressed with a declarative IO monad.
 This allows for easy testing of code with side-effects.
 Furthermore, the IO-monad is integrated with FRP.
 * The entire dataflow through applications is explicit and easy to follow.
 * Our libraries are available both as CommonJS and ES2015 modules.
-  This allows for tree-shaking to the extend possible.
+  This allows for tree-shaking.

 Here are some of the features we want to implement and goals we're working towards.

-* Easy and concise testing of time-dependent FRP code.
+* Declarative and concise testing of time-dependent FRP code.
+* Performance.
+We think Funnel can be made very efficient.
+But we are not yet at a point where we focus on performance.
 * Support for server side rendering.
 * Browser devtools for easier development and debugging.
 * Hot-module replacement (if possible given our design).